 This job description is not intended to be all-inclusive and may require modification to meet federal and state regulations.
 This document is intended to serve as a template and be modified to meet individual employer needs.

-The sleep health educator works under the general supervision of the medical director or designee to provide comprehensive education, evaluation, and treatment of sleep disorders, including in center and home sleep apnea testing, diagnostic and therapeutic interventions, comprehensive patient care, and direct patient education.
-In addition to proficiency in all competencies related to sleep technology, the sleep health educator participates with clinical patient education, compliance management, evaluation, diagnostic and therapeutic testing, and home therapy.
-Education and management of patients with sleep disorders requires understanding of the multifaceted disease processes that affect both sleep and wakefulness.
-The sleep health educator is credentialed in sleep technology or other allied health professions that have appropriate training in sleep-related patient management, is able to provide oversight of other sleep center staff and is able to interact with physicians and other health care providers in a professional manner.
+The Clinical Sleep Health educator works under the general supervision of the medical director or designee to provide comprehensive education, with regard to evaluation, and treatment of sleep disorders, including in center and home sleep apnea diagnostic testing, therapeutic interventions, comprehensive patient care, treatment compliance management, assessment of sleep health outcomes and assists in identifying and supporting possible barriers to care.
+The clinical sleep health educator is credentialed in sleep technology or other allied health professions that have appropriate training in sleep-related patient management and is able to interact with physicians and other health care providers in a professional manner.

 Domains of Practice

-- Competency with Practice Parameters and Clinical Guidelines for sleep health and disorders
+- Competency with Practice Parameters and Clinical Guidelines for sleep medicine health care:

 - Competent with specific clinical assessments using standardized diagnostic tools (e.g., Epworth Sleepiness Scale, STOP-BANG, Pittsburgh Sleep Quality Index).